metricfire/rq/README.md

+## It is a fork from original RQ library https://github.com/rq.
+It was created to deal with the following issue https://github.com/rq/rq/issues/1613.

+If you find RQ useful, please consider supporting this project via [Tidelift](https://tidelift.com/subscription/pkg/pypi-rq?utm_source=pypi-rq&utm_medium=referral&utm_campaign=readme).

 RQ (_Redis Queue_) is a simple Python library for queueing jobs and processing them in the background with workers.
 It is backed by Redis and it is designed to have a low barrier to entry.
 It should be integrated in your web stack